 Of course one has to have the access and the energy to do this last one and going out into the wilderness brings its own set of challenges and potential mast cell triggers, so local fresh fish/game delivery may be a better option if it’s available.

 In my case that just means giving the hubby the green light to go hunting and fishing without me (we’ve always done it together, boo!).
-He’ll be more than happy to deliver me some fresh fish and pheasant when he returns, I’m sure.
+He’ll be more than happy to deliver us some fresh fish (yuck!), venison and pheasant (yumm!) when he returns, I’m sure.

 These are just a few ways I’m tackling the challenge of getting all my “safe” foods the quickest, easiest and cheapest ways possible, and as always, YMMV.